 - If you are looking for a specific procedure, you can use a built-in search function to browse through the categorization faster.

-- If the desired procedure is not listed in the MBS categorization, Medicare is not offering reimbursement for that specific surgery.
+- If the procedure you want is not on the MBS categorization list, Medicare is not offering reimbursement for that specific surgery.

 Why is Medicare for Ear Correction Surgery Confusing for Patients Seeking Surgery?

-The main reason why many people interested in otoplasty are confused is Medicares general rule that disqualifies purely aesthetic/cosmetic procedures from funding.
+The main reason people interested in otoplasty are confused is Medicare’s general rule that disqualifies purely aesthetic/cosmetic procedures from a rebate.
 Ear Correction Surgery has no significant effect on hearing and only represents an aesthetic improvement.
 As a result, many patients are not sure if they can apply for rebates.